Cairngorm (horse): Early career

 the June 27 Bay Ridge Handicap at Sheepshead Bay, and the August 17 Saratoga Derby.

 Having inherited from his sire the ability to run at long distances, on September 26 Cairngorm won the mile and a half Brighton Cup Trial and then the Brighton Cup at two and a quarter miles.

 Later career

 Four-year-old Cairngorm made his first start of the year on June 1, 1906, scoring an impressive win in a mile and a sixteenth handicap event at Belmont Park.

 However, on June 21, he ran ninth in the Suburban Handicap, the premier event in the United States for older horses and for the remainder of the year showed little of his three-year-old form.
 At age five, Cairngorm ran sixth in the 1907 Suburban Handicap then on June 25 won a six and a half furlong race at Sheepshead Bay but did not figure in any other significant races before retiring in the latter part of the year.

+Pedigree

+Cairngorm is inbred 4D x 5D to the stallion Lexington, meaning that he appears fourth generation and fifth generation (via Norfolk) on the dam side of his pedigree.